The title may have taken you back somewhat; after all, aren’t all emails secure? Honestly, that depends on what you consider ‘secure.’

 If you’re ill, you may want to communicate securely with the doctor handling your illness.

 In these scenarios, you’ll want to prevent unauthorized people from gaining access to your email and its attachments.

 Can you remember a time you forwarded a work email with confidential attachments, only for that information to get forwarded to unintended recipients as well?
 Sending a secure email prevents that.

 What is a secure email and is Gmail secure?

 A secure email means only you and the person you sent it to can see the contents.
 You might be confused.
 Isn’t that all email?
 Well, not exactly.

 Most popular email providers (Outlook, Gmail, Yahoo, etc) provide email service that’s secure to an extent.
 Let’s take Gmail as an example.

 When you send an email through Gmail, it’s sent encrypted and arrives encrypted.

-That’s only if both of you have Gmail accounts, though.
+However, Google’s encrypted email feature only works if both of you have Gmail accounts.
 If you send an email to someone who uses another service, things start to get problematic.

 What does that mean?
 Let’s talk about encryption.